yoyosource/PingTool/README.md

 ## How it works

-The program uses the unix build in ping command to get the latency.
+The program uses the unix ping command to get the latency.
-If this might not work for you please contact be according to **Issues/Suggestions** The exact unix command is: 'ping -c 1 -W 1000 \<IP\>'
+If this might not work for you please contact me via an Issue or via a Pull request.
+The exact unix command is: 'ping -c 1 -W 1000 \<IP\>'

-## Issues/Suggestions

-I will add this later.